graveljp/smugcli/README.md

 To use this command line tool, you will need to request your own API key by visiting https://api.smugmug.com/api/developer/apply.
-Using your key and secret, loging to smugcli using the following command:
+Using your key and secret, log into smugcli using the following command:
 ```
 $ ./smugcli.py login --key=<key> --secret=<secret>
 ```